-Consultation will be undertaken with in accordance with statutory requirements under the T&I SEPP and having regard to the SCPP DPHI and the SCPP Department of Education.
-This includes:
+Consultation has been undertaken with in accordance with statutory requirements under the T&I SEPP and having regard to the SCPP DPHI and the SCPP Department of Education.
+This included:

 - sending notices to adjoining neighbours, owners and occupiers inviting comments within 21 days. - sending notices to the local council and relevant state and commonwealth government agencies and service providers inviting comments within 21 days.
-This will include (but not necessarily limited to) Council, the SES, the RFS, TfNSW and the RAAF Base Williamtown Airport (aviation authority). - placing an advertisement in the local newspaper. - making the REF publicly available on the Planning Portal throughout the consultation period.
+This will include (but not necessarily limited to) Council, the SES, the RFS, TfNSW and the RAAF Base Williamtown Airport (aviation authority). - placing an advertisement in the local newspaper. - making the REF publicly available on the Planning Portal throughout the consultation period between 3 March 2025 to 30 March 2025 (inclusive).